Petras Auštrevičius: Member of the European Parliament (2014–present)

 In the 2014 European elections, Auštrevičius was elected as a member of European Parliament.
-At the European Parliament he serves on the Committee on Foreign Affairs (AFET) and is chairing the delegation for relations with Afghanistan for his second term already.
+At the European Parliament he serves on the Committee on Foreign Affairs (AFET) and was a chair the delegation for relations with Afghanistan for his second term already.

-Petras Auštrevičius is European Parliament's standing rapporteur for Belarus (since 2019).
+Petras Auštrevičius is European Parliament's standing rapporteur for Belarus (2019-2024).
+As such, on July 31, 2023, he proposed a resolution on relations with Belarus that the Parliament passed.

-Since 2019 Mr Auštrevičius acts as a coordinator for the Renew Europe group in the EP Subcommittee on Security and Defence (SEDE) and is a substitute member for the EP Committee on Transport and Tourism (TRAN).
-He is a chairman of the Working Group on Companion Animals at the EP's Intergroup on the Welfare and Conservation of Animals.